cemeceme/cmake-rules/README.md

 name         (str) : Name of this rule. src          (str) : The source file to parse. out          (str) : The output for the generated file. escapeQuotes (bool): If true, escapes substituted quotes with c-stype backslashes.
-TODO atOnly       (bool): If true, only replaces variables in the form of @VAR@. variables    (dict): A dictionary of variables to substitute or enable in the source. deps         (list): Dependent rules. test_only    (bool): True if this rule should only be used for tests.
-Defaults to False. visibility   (bool): list of rules that should have visibility to this rule.
+Defaults to False.
+TODO atOnly       (bool): If true, only replaces variables in the form of @VAR@.
+Defaults to False. variables    (dict): A dictionary of variables to substitute or enable in the source. deps         (list): Dependent rules. test_only    (bool): True if this rule should only be used for tests.
+Defaults to False. visibility   (list): list of rules that should have visibility to this rule.
 Defaults to None.
 ```